myurasov/Kaggle-BirdCLEF-2021/README.md

 - Collect more data, particularly on rare classes
 - Use only soundscapes for validation to be closer to test dataset
+- Assign default rating value more optimally (is there correllation between length/other stuff and rating?)

 ### Crazy Ideas